-4. Cloudflare will try to pull in your existing DNS records which is pretty sweet since it saves you an extra step of copying in your DNS records manually.
+Cloudflare will perform a quick scan to pull in your existing DNS records which is pretty sweet since it saves you an extra step of copying in your DNS records manually.

 PLEASE NOTE: If your email is configured through your DNS records, this step will likely result in a few minutes of downtime for your email.